 3 – Use page/screen level onboarding

-Page level onboarding is where you help a user navigate around a specific page.
+Page-level user onboarding is where you help a user navigate around a specific page.

 This is important if your user is initially faced with a blank state and doesn’t really know what to do next.

-You should use page level onboarding to introduce your users to core functionality, but be careful not to overwhelm them.
+You should use page-level onboarding to introduce your users to core functionality, but be careful not to overwhelm them.

 4 – Show subtle cues to drive actions